oracc/oracc-rest/README.md

 This will use the mod_wsgi package to expose the Flask API endpoints on port 5000.

-You can test that the API is running by making a request to the test endpoint: `curl localhost:5000/test`.
+You can test that the API is running by making a request to the test endpoint: `curl -k https://localhost:5000/test`.
 You should get a "Hello world" response.

 Apache may need to be restarted following any config modifications.
 You can restart Apache with the following: `sudo service apache2 restart` .